Source: adapted from Crinks, P. (2000) Container Usage Asset

 maintained container not exposed to harsh conditions can even have a

-lifespan up to 20 years.
+lifespan up to 20 years, but this is uncommon.
 Still, a container can spend on average 56%

 of its lifespan either idle or being repositioned while empty.
 This